Sign up for Aura

 Step 2b: Create a password

-Once your email is verified, you will be prompted to create a password:
+Once your email is verified, create a password for your account:

 Step 2c: Onboarding